caibengbu/Coefplots.jl/README.md

 # Coefplots.jl

-This repository aims to make available in Julia the functionalities of the Stata command `coefplot`.
+This repository aims to make available in Julia (part of) the functionalities of the Stata command `coefplot`.
 Work in progress.

 ## Quick Start